Upcoming Events

 - Sept 2023: founded a new grant program to award $5000 to district staff promoting mental health initiatives.

-- June 2023: NAMI Walks co-sponsor and participant.
+- June 2023: NAMI Walks participant.

 - May 2023: Award Winner from the Puget Sound Educational Service District for our outstanding community leadership and service to education.